A warm welcome awaits you in the shadow of Hadrian’s Wall

 Wigwam Cabins

-These cabins are located at the lower end of the site, away from the site entrance and are accessible via a gravel roadway.
+Our Wigwam cabins are located at the lower end of the site, away from the site entrance and are accessible via a gravel roadway.
 Access to the cabins is via series of 2-3 wooden steps, with a door lip and no handrails.
 The cabins are not suitable for wheelchair access and are not ambulant accessible.
 Once inside the cabins there is limited space to manoeuvre and walk around.
 Some of our cabins have an external hot tub which is accessed via a series of 3 steps.
 Our Running Water cabins have a small bathroom with sink and toilet at conventional height.
 Low level lighting is in place after dark to preserve our dark sky status.

 Castle Pods

 Our Castle Pods are accessed from the carpark via a steep gravel path and guests must transport their belongings from car to Castle Pod down this path.
 Low level lighting is in place after dark to preserve our dark sky status.
 Access to the Castle Pods and to the outdoor hot tub is via a series of steps.
 There are no handrails on the steps.
-Once inside the glamping pod there is limited space to move around and our 7 individual Castle Pods are not suitable for wheelchairs.
+Once inside the glamping pod there is limited space to move around and our individual Castle Pods are not suitable for wheelchairs.

 Our Warkworth Castle Pod has been designed with accessibility in mind, with level access from car to pod.
-There is a designated parking space outside the pod however guests should be aware that the front door to the pod is on the opposite side of the pod to where the car is parked to maximise the valley views.
+There is a designated parking space outside the pod, however guests should be aware that the front door to the pod is on the opposite side of the pod to where the car is parked to maximise the valley views.
 The decking surfaces can become slippery when wet or icy and extreme care must be taken.
 The doors to the Warkworth pod are large enough for wheelchair access, however whilst there is a wet room shower none of the other facilities have been adapted for wheelchair use and are located at conventional height.
 The Warkworth pod is large enough to easily walk around in and there are no steps or ramps.
 The hot tub is accessible via a set of steps and would not be suitable for guests with limited mobility.

-Luxury Lodge
+Luxury Family Lodge

-The lodge and its private patio area is accessed via a long ramp, however there is a lip at the bottom which could cause issues for some wheelchair users when accessing.
+The lodge with hot tub and its private patio area is accessed via a long ramp, however there is a lip at the bottom which could cause issues for some wheelchair users when accessing.
 The doorway to the lodge is 81cm wide.
-The Lodge is all on one level and is equipped with TV, fridge, cooker and microwave.
+The Lodge is all on one level and is equipped with smart TV, fridge, cooker and microwave.
 It has 2 double bedrooms and a twin room, one of the double rooms has an en-suite room with shower tray, toilet and hand basin.
 There is also a family bathroom with a shower over bath.
 The rooms in the lodge are not classed as wheelchair accessible in accordance with BS8300.
 The hot tub is accessible via a set of steps and would not be suitable for guests with limited mobility.
-There are steps from the outdoor patio area into the garden.
+There are steps from the outdoor patio area into the private lodge garden.

 The sinks are at conventional height.
 All taps are conventional push button and the showers are turning ones.
 A hairdryer and shaver socket are provided at conventional shoulder height and there are 2 plug sockets in the baby changing cubicle in the ladies toilets.
 There is level paved access to the amenity block.
 The flooring is non–slip tiles.
-A multi-sex sauna is available for private hire at a £5.00 charge with an hours’ notice.
+A multi-sex sauna is available for private hire with an hours’ notice.
 The sauna is not accessible using a wheelchair.

 We have a dedicated family bathroom which is also suitable for wheelchair/disabled access, the entrance to this is 81cm wide.
 The toilet in this washroom is 48cm high from the floor to the seat.
 There are grab rails in the shower area and next to the toilet and there is a seat provided for use in the bathroom area.
 A red emergency alarm cord is fitted.
+However access to the amenity building is via a gravel roadway.

 There are 2 dishwashing-up sinks located outside to the side of the amenities building.
 These are conventional height.
 The door to the indoor camper's kitchen area is not wide enough for a wheelchair.

-Grounds
+Campsite Grounds

 A small animal petting farm and football field is located across a rough access track, as well as access to the dog walk.